yy-tromb/yy-many-convert/README.md

 };
 ```
 source_file is file that you want to convert.
-output_file is file that is converted.
+output_file is file that was converted.
 source_file and output_file is automatically given.
 in line 32:`const OUTPUT_EXTENTION = ".avif";` for your favorite extention like m4a.
 ->`const OUTPUT_EXTENTION = ".m4a";`.
 Please include `.`